Key takeaways

 What makes stocks rise and fall?

-Stock prices are based on future expectations.
-If investors expect a company to be profitable in the future, its stock price is likely to rise.
+Stock prices are also based on future expectations.
+If individual investors expect a company to be profitable in the future, its price is likely to rise.
+It's also based on supply and demand

 Those short-term fluctuations aren’t where investors should focus.
-Instead, take the longer view, building a risk-appropriate portfolio aligned with long-term goals and your overall plan.
+Instead, take the longer view, building a risk-appropriate investment portfolio aligned with long-term financial goals and your overall plan.

 Tracking the market

-- The Dow Jones Industrial Average, often just called the Dow Jones or the Dow.
-The Dow is based on the stock prices of 30 companies, which change from time to time.
+Often referred to as the Dow Jones or the Dow.
+The Dow is based on the prices of 30 companies, which change from time to time.
 Apple is also in the Dow, along with Microsoft, Visa, JP Morgan Chase, and 26 others.

 Smart investing is boring

-Buying and selling stocks may seem like a game or a gamble.
+Stock investing may seem like a game or a gamble.
 To smart investors, it’s neither.
-Here are things to keep in mind:
+Here are things to keep in mind to invest the right way:

 Most importantly, have a financial plan for every aspect of your life, including the role stocks will play in that plan.